-Orders can cause an effect on the battlefield that either directly benefits you or that harms your opponent.
+Orders can cause an effect on the battlefield that may benefit you, or harm your opponent.
 Once an Order has been issued, the card will be discarded.
 Some Orders can be blocked by Countermeasures.

 How Orders work

-When an Order has been issued, the game will check if your opponent has an activated Countermeasure available in his deck to cancel this Order.
-If the Countermeasure is being triggered, your Order will be ignored and the will be card discarded.
+When an Order has been issued, the game will check if your opponent has an activated Countermeasure available in his deck which counters the Order.
+If a Countermeasure is triggered, the effect of your Order may be nullified and both cards discarded.

-If your Order hasn't been blocked by a Countermeasure, the effect of the Order will take place.
-The exact effect is described in detail on the Order card itself.
+If your Order isn’t countered by a Countermeasure, the effect of the order takes place.
+The effect is described in detail on the Order card itself.

-Some Orders have an instant effect right after you successfully issued them, some Orders have a delay and will take effect a bit later (latest your turn).
+Some Orders have an instant effect right after you successfully issued them, some Orders have a delay and may take effect a bit later.

-An example for an instant Order is the US Supply Shipment.
+An example of an instant Order is the US SUPPLY SHIPMENT.

-An example for a delayed Order is the German Reichsbank.
+An example of a delayed Order is the German REICHSBANK.

-You can identify Orders by the little exclamation mark icon on the card:
+Orders can be identified by the little exclamation mark icon on the card.